 Released the same year as the Video Recordings Act, Wes Craven’s refreshing opus somehow avoided the censorship frenzy, and based on the BBFC’s list of no-nos, it’s difficult to understand why exactly.
 The fritter-faced Fred Krueger would grow into something of a self-parody as he established himself as one of horror’s most iconic figures, but the original movie was a rather nasty slice of vindictive stalk-and-slash.
 The story of a horribly disfigured child killer with a rapist’s wit, the character is perhaps more offensive than anything that made the ‘Nasties’ list, and the fact that his razor fingers served as a phallic extension of his evil only cranked-up the censorship factor.

 As well as featuring a game-changing concept that saw Krueger inhabit the ethereal dreamworld of his victims, A Nightmare on Elm Street was a wonderfully crafted movie that announced Craven as a mainstream player, and fine filmmaking can go a long way in justifying acts of onscreen brutality.
-Still, Tina’s ceiling-boundslashing was extreme even with minor cuts, while our killer openly relishes in every sadistic act.
-If this had been released before Thatcher’s media-driven crusade, I’m sure I’d be telling a different story entirely.
+Still, Tina’s ceiling-bound slashing was extreme even with minor cuts, while our killer openly relishes in every sadistic act.
+If this had been released before the UK’s media-driven crusade, I’m sure I’d be telling a different story entirely.

 Friday the 13th Parts V-VIII (1985-1989)

 No character had his trajectory altered by censorship hysteria quite like Jason Voorhees.
 In the year that video censorship was officially implemented, director Joseph Zito gave us a near-perfect slasher.
-Advertised as The Final Chapter by a production company who were only just warming up, Friday the 13th Part IV was the last instalment that gave us the kind of cynical teenage slaughter that made the madman in the hockey mask a star, but Voorhees had already begun his transition to unlikely protagonist, and for him, the fun was only just just beginning.
+Advertised as The Final Chapter by a production company who were only just warming up, Friday the 13th Part IV was the last instalment to give audiences the kind of graphic slaughter that made the madman in the hockey mask a such a global star, but Voorhees had already begun his transition to unlikely protagonist, and for him the fun was only just just beginning.

 Admittedly, the series became a little tiresome post-Jason Lives! thanks to a new head over at Paramount, a person who detested the series and set about castrating it forever, but the plethora of gimmicks employed to keep the lolly rolling in are irresistible in their brazenness.
 A New Beginning‘s copycat killer would allow The Final Chapter at least a year of credibility, while the meta-infused Jason Lives! proved to be the Roger Moore of slasher movies.
-People may hate on the cut-to-ribbons The New Blood, which saw Paramount shelve the long-anticipated Freddy vs Jason showdown for a more cost-effective Jason vs Carrie, but you have to love the sheer audacity of its finale.
+People may hate on the cut-to-ribbons seventh instalment, which saw Paramount shelve the long-anticipated Freddy vs Jason showdown for a more cost-effective Jason vs Carrie, but you have to love the sheer audacity of The New Blood‘s finale.